plaird/BazelRecursiveTop/README.md

-# BazelDownstreamLeaf: Hierarchical Transitive Workspace Dependencies
+# BazelRecursiveTop: Hierarchical Transitive Workspace Dependencies

 One of a set of Bazel workspaces that shows a hierarchical dependency pattern of GitHub hosted Bazel workspaces.